 LOCATION : 2 Wingrove Street, Alphington, Melbourne Food Hub

-For more information or to register, visit events.humanitix.com/farm-lunch
+For more information about this past event, visit events.humanitix.com/farm-lunch

 Or contact Jo: